nasa/GeneLab_Data_Processing/GeneLab_Reference_Annotations/Pipeline_GL-DPPD-7110_Versions/GL-DPPD-7110-A/GL-DPPD-7110-A.md

 **Input Data:**

-- GTF (data frame containing the parsed GTF file for the target organism, output from [step 3](#3-load-annotation-databases))
+- `GTF` (variable holding the data frame containing the parsed GTF file for the target organism, output from [step 3](#3-load-annotation-databases))
-- target_organism (target organism's full species name, output from [step 1](#1-define-variables-and-output-file-names))
+- `target_organism` (variable specifying the full species name of the target organism, output from [step 1](#1-define-variables-and-output-file-names))
-- gtf_keytype_mappings (list of keys to extract from the GTF, for each organism)
+- `gtf_keytype_mappings` (variable specifying the list of keys to extract from the GTF, for each organism)

 **Output Data:**

-- annot_gtf (initial annotation table derived from the GTF file, containing only the relevant columns for the target organism)
+- `annot_gtf` (variable holding the initial annotation table derived from the GTF file, containing only the relevant columns for the target organism)
-- primary_keytype (the name of the primary key type being used, e.g., "ENSEMBL", "TAIR", "LOCUS", based on the GTF gene_id entries)
+- `primary_keytype` (variable specifying the name of the primary key type being used, e.g., "ENSEMBL", "TAIR", "LOCUS", based on the GTF gene_id entries)

 <br>